jepiqueau/react-sqlite-app-starter/README.md

 * The set of test was successful *
 ```

-At the end of the test, two databases should have been created and both are encrypted,
+At the end of the tests if you run all of them, five databases would have been created only one is encrypted,
- - for the first one the secret is ```sqlite secret```
- - for the second one the secret is ```sqlite new secret```

 ```
+db-from-jsonSQLite.db
+test-executesetSQLite.db
 test-sqliteSQLite.db
-test-encryptedSQLite.db
+twoimportsSQLite.db
+test-encryptionSQLite.db
 ```
+test-encryptedSQLite.db is encrypted with secret: `sqlite secret`

 ### Changing the 'secret' and 'new secret'